Secrets

 - After 30 days, it is permanently deleted

-A machine can only read a secret if all of the following are true:
+A machine can read a secret only if all six of the following hold at the moment of the request:

 - The vault owner's account is active

-- The machine is added to the secret's project
+- The machine is linked to the secret's project

 - The machine has an explicit grant to that specific secret

 There is no wildcard access.
-Adding a machine to a project does not give it access to any secrets.
-Each secret must be granted individually from the project's Machines tab via the Configure button.
+Adding a machine to a project does not grant it access to any of the project's secrets.
+Each grant is a separate, explicit row that you add from the project's Machines tab via the Configure button.

 The secrets list displays metadata only: